AvroraPolnareff/warframe-color-picker/README.md

 ![HowToImport](https://cdn.discordapp.com/attachments/752169119331385444/892780487532232824/HowToImport2.jpg)

-1. In order to do that, you first need to make a screenshot of your in-game scheme (using **Snip & Sketch** on Windows is pretty much enough), cropping it in the same way as shown in the picture.
+1. In order to do that, you'll first need to make a screenshot of your in-game scheme using any software at your disposal (pro tip: using **Snip & Sketch** on Windows is pretty much enough), cropping it in the same way as shown in the picture.
+Please do not use your smartphone camera, that's cringe.

-2. Once you've made the screenshot, please insert it in this field via CTRL+V. If it doesn't work, please save it on your PC and use **MANUAL UPLOAD** button.
+2. Once you've made the screenshot, please insert it in the Scheme Import field via CTRL+V. If it doesn't work, please save it on your PC first, and then use **MANUAL UPLOAD** button.
+Select the cropped screenshot and click the upload button.

 3. BOOM, you're done!!
-If you did everything right, of course.
+If you did everything right, the scheme will appear in the app.
+It will take the selected horizontal row of color slots in the **MANUAL** menu.

 # Known issues